osbarros/osbarros/README.md

 - 👋 Hi, I’m @osbarros
-- 👀 I’m interested in C++ and javascript.
+- 👀 I’m a Full Stack Developer
+- ⭐ My favorite languages are Javascript and C++
 - 🌱 I’m currently developing apps using React Native and Nodejs